0atman/noboilerplate/scripts/38-autism.md

 notes:

-These primary behaviourss, cause wider secondary social effects, including
+These primary behaviours, cause wider secondary social effects, including

 - problems in getting or continuing employment or education
 - difficulties in initiating or sustaining social relationships
-- a history of mental health conditions due to our differences.
+- a history of mental health conditions due to the conflict between our traits and a society not set up for people like us.

----

 ---